Overnight Camp: Girls 8-15 years / Boys 10-15 years

 PLEASE MAKE SURE YOUR CAMPER EATS DINNER BEFORE THEIR ARRIVAL ON SUNDAY!

-Campers are also allotted time each day to visit the snack shop, and use money put on their store cards to purchase snack items (between .25 cents to $1.50 each)
+Campers are also allotted time each day to visit the snack shop and use money put on their store cards to purchase snack items (between .25 cents to $1.50 each)

 **Campers with Food Allergies/Special Diets:

-If your child has ANY type of food allergy or special dietary restriction, please make sure you bring easy substitute items for the week that your child is able to fix by him/herself.
-We offer access to a microwave and storage space in our staff refrigerator and on a food shelf in our camp storage room, for said items.
+If your child has ANY type of food allergy or special dietary restriction, please make sure you bring easy supplemental items for the week that your child is able to fix by him/herself.
+We offer access to a microwave and storage space in our staff refrigerator/freezer and on a food shelf in our camp storage room, for said items.
 Please make sure all items (dry and refrigerated) are properly labeled.

 Meals and snacks are NOT provided at Day Camp.